dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 No events.
 ```

 !!!
-Tip
+Tip "Why is it called *Bound*?"
-    Note that in earlier documentation you may also find references about administrators actually **pre-provisioning** PVs.
+    Originally PVs weren't automatically created.
+Hence in earlier documentation you may also find references about administrators actually **pre-provisioning** PVs.
 Later PVCs would "pick up" a suitable PV by looking at it’s capacity.
+When successful they are *bound* to this PV.
     This was needed for storage like NFS that does not have an API and therefore does not support **dynamic provisioning**.
-Hence it's called *static provisioning*.
+Hence it's called **static provisioning**.
     This kind of storage should not be used anymore as it requires manual intervention, risky capacity planning and incurs inefficient storage utilization.

 Let’s release this storage capacity again, since it’s in the wrong namespace anyway.